Defense wants Pittsburgh synagogue shooter’s long-dead father exhumed to prove paternity

 Randall Bowers died by suicide in 1979 on the eve of his own rape trial.
 At trial last week, prosecutors sought to cast doubt on whether he was Robert Bowers’ biological father.
 The defense asked a judge on Tuesday to clear up the matter by ordering the exhumation of Randall Bowers’ body.

 “The Department of Justice presumably shares the defense’s concern with seeking the execution of a seriously mentally ill person.
-That the government is vigorously contesting, albeit on flimsy evidence, that Randall Bowers is the biological father of Robert Bowers indicates that it too believes that paternity matters and is significant,” defense lawyers wrote.
+That the government is vigorously contesting, albeit on flimsy evidence, that Randall Bowers is the biological father of Robert Bowers indicates that it too believes that paternity matters and is significant,” wrote the defense, accusing prosecutors of seeking “to undermine the genetic basis” for Robert Bowers’ mental illness.

+Mental health experts hired by the previously defense told jurors that they diagnosed Robert Bowers with schizophrenia, a serious brain disorder whose symptoms include delusions and and hallucinations.
+A neurologist testifying for the prosecution disputed that Bowers has schizophrenia and said mental illness did not appear to play a role in the attack.

 The defense, seeking to persuade the federal jury to spare Bowers’ life, has been trying to show that Bowers had a deeply traumatic childhood marked by abuse and neglect, and that he threatened or attempted suicide multiple times in his teens, including by setting himself on fire.
 Prosecutors say Bowers was motivated by his hatred of Jewish people and spent six months planning the synagogue attack.